 “Black Achievers is not just a Saturday college prep program,” said Anesha Truesdale, Program Director for Black Achievers and Teen Programs at the Walnut Street YMCA.
 “It’s a movement, a community, and a village of people who pour their hearts into making sure that young people have the resources and opportunities they need to be successful.”

-In October, the YMCA of Delaware hosted its 30th Annual Black Achievers Dinner and Awards Gala at the Chase Center on the Riverfront.
+In October, the YMCA of Delaware hosted its 30th Annual Black Achievers Dinner and Awards Gala event at the Chase Center on the Riverfront.
 A college readiness and career awareness program, Black Achievers encourages young people to develop and pursue educational and career goals with the assistance and guidance of mentors from diverse career fields.

 Prior to the dinner, Keynote Speaker Yvonne Harvey Williams made an appearance at the Walnut Street YMCA and delivered an inspirational speech to local Wilmington children and teenagers who attend the Y for after school programming.